afcarl/LocalFood/README.md

 # LocalFood
 Project by Sara and Vipassana for the Godan Data Hackathon.
+Find the webpage we created for the project [here] (https://vipassana.github.io/).
 <br>
 Datasets:
 - [Food Enviornment Atlas] (https://catalog.data.gov/dataset/food-environment-atlas-f4a22)